 - Bucks County Foundation Happ Grover Trust

 - Applicant must be a resident of the Central Bucks School District and attend either Delaware Valley University or Bucks County Community College, be deserving and have financial need.
 Awards are renewable to each recipient until graduation, provided he/she remains qualified.
 The scholarship award and number of scholarships available vary.

 - Clemens Family Corporation Scholarship

 - Students must be a junior or senior with financial need majoring in Large Animal Science with a GPA of 3.0 or better.
 The scholarship award and number of scholarships available per academic year vary.
-Contact the financial aid office for more information.
+Contact the Office of Financial Aid for more information.

 - The Jack Kent Cooke Foundation - Undergraduate Transfer Scholarship Program